thikonom/django_countries_states/README.md

 Installation
 ---------

++ Copy the app to your projects root
 + Add 'countries_states' to your INSTALLED APPS
 + Add to your urls.py:
     + from countries_states.urls import urlpatterns as csurls